jonmbake/express-survey/README.md

 ## Other notes

 Results are stored in a sqlite database.
 Each survey instance will have a corresponding database file in the *db* directory.
-You can query results directory from the database:
+You can query results directly from the database:

 ```bash
 $> sqlite3 db/example.db